 Last year we prayed over pursuing the adoption of another child and for a brief time we were matched with a baby boy we love.
 We prayed and waited for many months to allow another family to come forth because we were not at all eager to go through yet another Haitian adoption process.
 When another family did not come forward we eventually turned in paperwork that would allow us to foster him while in the adoption process to give him a better chance and open up a bed for another child at the orphanage.
 We collected items for him and prepared to bring him into our home.

 Then God answered our prayer much differently than we anticipated.
-Instead of the baby boy we had been praying for coming to live with us, a 15 year old boy showed up unexpectedly at our door.
-Then a 4 year old boy.
+Instead of the baby boy we had been praying for coming to live with us, a fifteen year old boy showed up unexpectedly at our door.
+Then a four year old boy.
 Then we found out we would have to completely redo Esmée’s adoption paperwork.
 We were told that with the particular complications in Esmée’s paperwork there was no way to begin a new adoption at the same time.
 We also were told that there was now a family that could pursue the baby boy and at that time with all that had happened we had no idea how we would manage with a new baby in our home.
 We let him go.

 I got to see him again a few months ago at the orphanage.
 It was bittersweet.

-But all the while Eric and I really struggled with how we would be able to care for a baby (let alone afford another adoption) considering our meager income, living arrangements, upcoming travels, and the many needs of our 4 children.
+But all the while Eric and I really struggled with how we would be able to care for a baby (let alone afford another adoption) considering our meager income, living arrangements, upcoming travels, and the many needs of our four children.
 We knew that God had answered our prayers about the baby boy with a “no” for our good and in time He mended our hearts.

 Ever so sweetly the Lord placed a baby in our home…not to parent, but to love.